Moundier/spider-web/README.md

 3. Ignore `node_modules` in Git
 4. Run `node index.js`

-### Pseudo Todo Code
-- (...)

 ### Todo
-- to do: button asynchronous open timeout
+- [x] to do: modal asynchronous open timeout
-- to do: inspect possible member attributes
+- [x] to do: inspect attributes of members
-- to do: inspect possible breadcrumbs titles
+- [x] to do: inspect titles on breadcrumbs
-- to do: inspect possible member functions
+- [x] to do: inspect roles of member
-- to do: inspect possible program classification
+- [x] to do: inspect classification of programs

-- to do : stopped in idProjeto=74155
+- [ ] to do: assign value to correct key
-- to do: Implement later on tsc-node
+- [ ] to do: Implement later on tsc-node
-- to do: Implement udpated fetched buttons

-- to do: in total, 11 attributes
-- to do: missing attributes (idProjeto=74582)
-- to do: extra attributes (idProjeto=74580)

-[DONE] Feb 7, 2024, 19:18:25 - Project ID: 70119 - Page Title: Portal de Projetos - Visualizar projeto - Project URL: https://portal.ufsm.br/projetos/publico/projetos/view.html?idProjeto=70119

 Set(8) {
   'Dados Básicos',